CharalamposGeorgiadis/Synthetic_Dataset_Generator/README.md

 - If an environment is added to the project, it should be added as a child GameObject to the *Environments* parent GameObject.
 - If a human is added to the project, it should be added as a child GameObject to the *Humans* parent GameObject.
 - If a new *AnimationControler* is created, it should be added in the *Assets/Resources/MyAnimatorControllers* folder.

+# Citation
+ If you find this project useful, consider citing it using:
+ @inproceedings{ActiveFace,
+  title={ActiveFace: A Synthetic Active Perception Dataset for Face Recognition}, author={Georgiadis, Charalampos and Passalis, Nikolaos and Nikolaidis, Nikos}, booktitle={Proceedings of the IEEE 22nd International Workshop on Multimedia Signal Processing}, year={2023},
+}